RachWalm/dyslexia/README.md

 - Missing or deleted closing tags - all corrected (Hopefully).

 - Many attempts at code that needed mastery of the actions that it performed, like getting flex to put things in appropriate sizing or order.
-As this was also a learning exercise these positions were used to greater understand the function, so went through phases that were not for final product.
+As this was also a learning exercise these positions were used to improve understanding of the function, so developmentwent through phases that were not required for final product.

 - Commit messages that could have followed best practise more completely.